TheSpaceDevs/.github/profile/README.md

 (LEO)*.
 <br>
 <blockquote>
-  Soyuz MS-22 will carry Roscosmos cosmonauts Sergei Prokopeyev, Anna Kikina and Dmitry Petelin to the International Space Station aboard the Soyuz spacecraft from the Baikonur Cosmodrome in Kazakhstan.
+  Soyuz MS-22 will carry Roscosmos cosmonauts Sergei Prokopeyev, Dmitry Petelin and NASA astronaut Frank Rubio to the International Space Station aboard the Soyuz spacecraft from the Baikonur Cosmodrome in Kazakhstan.
 </blockquote>

 <p float="left" align="center">